 No health status contraindications to granting clinical privileges.

 SELECTIVE PLACEMENT FACTOR: This position has a selective placement factor that will be used to screen out ineligible candidates.
-The selective placement factor is: possession of Basic Life Support (BLS) Certification and an Advanced Cardiac Life Support (ACLS) Certification.
-Failure to document the current certifications in your resume or application documents will result in an ineligible rating.
+The selective placement factor is: possession of a Basic Life Support (BLS) Certification, and an Advanced Cardiac Life Support (ACLS) Certification.
+Failure to document the current certification in your resume or application documents will result in an ineligible rating.

 Recruitment incentives may be authorized to eligible new hires.